-These are cases where kratom was used with opioids or prescription or OTC drugs.
+These are cases where kratom was used with substances or prescription or OTC drugs.
 So, it’s not sure if the deaths were a result of kratom, or the drugs or the combination of the two.

 There are also lots of side effects reported with kratom usages like anxiety, increased aggression, and irritability.
-Long term users also complain of loss of appetite, weight loss, psychosis, tremors and increased pigmentation of cheeks.
+Long term users also complain of loss of appetite, weight loss, psychosis, tremors, and increased pigmentation of cheeks.